All I Know So Far: Setlist

-All I Know So Far: Setlist is the second live album by American singer Pink; it is also the soundtrack to the documentary film Pink: All I Know So Far.
+All I Know So Far: Setlist is the second live album by American singer Pink; it is also the soundtrack to the documentary film Pink: All I Know So Far about the Beautiful Trauma World Tour.
 It was released on May 21, 2021, by RCA Records.
+It was promoted by singles "Cover Me in Sunshine" and "All I Know So Far", the latter nominated at the 64th Annual Grammy Awards for Best Song Written for Visual Media.